minamijoyo/tfmigrate/README.md

 - `container_name` (required): Name of the storage container.
 - `key` (required): Name of the migration history file.

-Note that the `azurerm` backend expects that the storage account, container and blob already exist.
+Note that the `azurerm` backend expects that the storage account and container already exist.
+The blob will be created if missing.

 An example of configuration file is as follows.